-Financial market forecasts, “speculative bubbles” and geopolitics – Markus Hill spoke for FONDSBOUTIQUEN.DE with Martin Friedrich, Lansdowne Partners Austria GmbH, about the current challenges as a fund of funds manager in the area of capital market analysis and the importance of currency developments and commodity prices in the assessment of asset classes.
+Financial market forecasts, “speculative bubbles” and geopolitics – Markus Hill spoke for FUNDBOUTIQUES.COM with Martin Friedrich, Lansdowne Partners Austria GmbH, about the current challenges as a fund of funds manager in the area of capital market analysis and the importance of currency developments and commodity prices in the assessment of asset classes.

 Hill: The markets are currently interesting.
 Can one now speak of a speculative bubble?